DragonStorm25/portfolio/docs/assignments/assignment2.md

 - users can login, input information to be saved between sessions and access personal information, and logout

 Posting
-- users can share a snippet of text with or without a piece of media to other users, either privately or publicy
+- users can share a snippet of text to other users, either privately or publicy

+Tags
+- users can add tags to things they post, allowing other users to see those kinds of posts more easily

 Likes/Dislikes
 - users can apply a like or dislike to any post they see